Q. Describe the most common types of jobs you do for your clients.

 1) Time away from our families

 The time away from families then may follow us home where we spend time developing a written scope of work.
 Then, after we do all of this, some cheap handyman comes along and does it for 1/3rd the cost.
-I think this is one of the reasons I do not submit any more ids on thumbtack.
+I think this is one of the reasons I do very rarely submit bids on thumbtack.

 Though Thumbtack refers to you as the client, we are the ones paying Thumbtack for the "privilege" of submitting a quote.
-Yes, we must pay them money each time we quote a job, it is no longer worth the time and effort.
+Yes, we must pay them money each time we quote a job, it is almost never worth the time and effort.